License GuideSOC 29-2033

 Read more

-Nuclear medicine technologists must complete continuing education to renew their license.
-Your state board sets the hour requirement and mandatory topics, which typically include ethics and state regulations.
-Check your specific state's board website for exact numbers and deadlines.
+Nuclear medicine technologists must complete continuing education to renew their licenses.
+Most states require a specific number of CE hours each renewal cycle.
+Your state board will specify mandatory topics, which typically include ethics and state regulations.

 Is This For You